rtlrecguy-del/leradioapp/README.md

 Streams live local radio from RTLSDR Dongle to local devices.
-Works with both FM HD FM SD radio and schedules recordings for later listening
+Works with both FM HD FM SD radio and schedules recordings for later listening.

+It utilizes CRON formatting to schedule recordings such as:

+* Hour=starting hour
+* minute=starting minute
+* Day=1=monday,2=tuesday,3=wednesday,4=thursday,5=friday,6=saturday,7=sunday,1-7=Record daily.
+* All recordings are setup as repeating.
+Remove from CRON in app if not wanting recordings.

 Program filters out static using noise models for reception problems such as hiss.

 Device records or listens to one station at a time.